 Your company or group can make a physical impact for years to come!

-Visit our store in the upper left hand corner and learn about how you can adopt a fuzzy plush toy version of your favorite Trinity Farm horse!
+Visit our store in the upper left hand corner or click to learn about how you can adopt a fuzzy plush toy version of your favorite Trinity Farm horse!
 Proceeds go directly to the care of the animals.
 Great gift & experience!

 General donations allow us to apply funds where the need is greatest.